harveybc/feature-extractor/README_CUDA.md

     - The **Python Version**
     - The **CUDNN Version**

-- Search, download and install the correct **CuDNN Version** from the [CuDNN Archive](https://developer.nvidia.com/cudnn-archive) by using the [CuDNN installation instructions](https://docs.nvidia.com/deeplearning/cudnn/latest/installation/windows.html)
+- Search, download and install the correct **CuDNN Version** from the [CuDNN Archive](https://developer.nvidia.com/cudnn-archive) by using the [CuDNN installation instructions](https://docs.nvidia.com/deeplearning/cudnn/latest/installation/windows.html), tha lastest working [Windows version is CuDNN v8.9.5](https://developer.nvidia.com/downloads/compute/cudnn/secure/8.9.5/local_installers/11.x/cudnn-windows-x86_64-8.9.5.30_cuda11-archive.zip/), after adding the CuDNN bin directory to the system environment variable PATH, precedd to the next step.

-- Restart your CLI, console or terminal, so the enviroment variables set by CuDNN installation are loaded
+- Restart your CLI, console or terminal, so the enviroment variables set by CuDNN installation are loaded-

 - After restarting your console to load the environment variables, activate your conda environment again:
         ```bash
         conda activate feature-extractor-env
         ```
-- (Optionally) Update to the required **Python Version** for your **CUDA Version** in your conda environment:
+- (Optionally) Update to the required **Python Version** for your **CUDA Version** in your conda environment(use **python=3.8.19** if unsure):

     ```bash
     conda install python=<REQUIRED_PYTHON_VERSION>
     python --version
     ```

-- Modify the requirements.txt file to show **tensorflow-gpu==<2.10.1>** or  your  specific REQUIRED_TENSORFLOW_VERSION_HERE instead of just **tensorflow-gpu**, and if using tensorflow-gpu version more than 2.0, remove the **keras** line, since tensorflow-gpu > 2.0, already includes keras.
+- Modify the requirements.txt file to show **tensorflow-gpu==2.10.1** or  your  specific REQUIRED_TENSORFLOW_VERSION_HERE instead of just **tensorflow-gpu**, and if using tensorflow-gpu version more than 2.0, remove the **keras** line, since tensorflow-gpu > 2.0, already includes keras.
 Save the changes.

 - Install the modified **requirements.txt**, this time with **tensorflow-gpu** (Keras-gpu included) instead of just **keras** (you may need to fix some package versions in the readme for the requirements of your current tensorflow-gpu version, if some error appears):